gruntwork-io/boilerplate/README.md

     prompt: Enter the welcome text for the website

   - name: ShowLogo
-    prompt: Should the webiste show the logo?
+    prompt: Should the webiste show the logo (true or false)?
     default: true

 ```